 Payments under a guarantee period may be subject to inheritance tax if the payments are included in the annuitant's estate and not assigned to a trust.
 If the annuity amount takes the value of the estate above the £325,000 inheritance tax threshold, tax charges may apply.

-We have based this information on our current interpretation of UK tax rules (August 2021).
 Tax rules and regulations are subject to change and how they impact you will depend on your personal circumstances.

 Is all of an annuity taxable?